-But despite the license which was given to channel 20 as a vocational Jewish heritage channel, from day one the attempt was to make it into a Fox news-like, a rightwing conservative channel.
-Yes, Netanyahu had again tried to sell his decade-old dream, this time to Mirashvili.
-While the original terms read 75% of the channel would be devoted to Jewish tradition, it soon became clear that under the article of ‘actuality’ programs the channel expends towards news coverage.
-Indeed, Netanyahu was personally involved in extending the license to include news production broadcast.
-In recordings that were released by Sefi Ovadiya on channel 13, Netanyahu repeatedly asks the minister of communication that he had appointed (once the supreme court saw the conflict of interests between the trial of Netanyahu and him heading the ministry of communication), saying “but how can we save the news” meaning the broadcasting of news by channel 20.
-Netanyahu provides his interpretation arguing that anyways channel 20 professes only 1 or 2% rating and “they also want it”.
-‘They’ meaning the enemies of Netanyahu who do not even comply with 1% pro-Bibi media.
-In the conversation Netanyahu and Kara discuss whether to go by changing the law (which restricts news broadcast to vocational channels) or change the mind of the regulator, the cables and satellite council.
-Kara suggests he would dismiss the council and appoint other members, and Netanyahu shouts at him “why dismiss when you can cancel it.
-Cancel it”. instead of hiding the fact he was acting against the law of the regulator, Netanyahu publicly boasted about helping channel 20 to become a rightwing news channel.
-This was explicitly against the instructions of the attorney general, but two weeks before the September 2019 elections, it was important for Netanyahu to depict both his struggle against the attorney general and the ‘deep state mechanisms’, and to show he is the prime minister who takes care of the nationalist-religious camp.
-The background for this is that the regulator has finally decided to fine channel 20 for its deviation from its license, broadcasting news and actuality programs way beyond the permitted percentage for many months.
-The council ruled about the deviation already in September and gave the channel 4 months to reexamine it, but channel 20 did not change the programming whatsoever.
-The fine imposed was estimated at 4 million shekels, which could shut the channel down.
-Netanyahu’s attempt to solve this was to coerce systemic changes so that all the vocational channels would be abolished.
-Should that be the case, the regulatory demands like an independent news agency, 70 million investment fund and complete separation between the owner and the programs were to be inflicted.
-But Mirashvili did not have deep enough pockets.
-Channel 20 did not rise: the rating was a meagre 1% as Netanyahu himself pointed out, and the funds as well as professional staff was not built.
+While Channel 20 was licensed to operate as a Jewish heritage channel, there was an attempt from day one to make it into a Fox News-like, right-wing channel.
+Yes, Netanyahu again tried to sell his decade-old dream, this time to Mirilashvili.
+While the original terms stipulated that 75% of the channel’s programming would be devoted to Jewish tradition, it soon became clear that its current events programs were expanding toward news coverage.
+Indeed, Netanyahu was personally involved in extending the license to include news production and broadcasting.
+In recordings released by the journalist Sefi Ovadia on Channel 13, Netanyahu repeatedly asks the minister of communications he had appointed, “But how can we save the news [on Channel 20]?”
+Netanyahu complains that the channel had ratings of only 1 or 2%, yet “they also want it” – “they” meaning his enemies, who would not even accept a 1% pro-Bibi media.
+In the recorded conversation, Netanyahu and Kara discuss whether to amend the law (to allow Channel 20 to broadcast news) or to lobby the regulator – the Cable and Satellite Broadcasting Council.
+Kara suggests dismissing the council members and appointing others to replace them.
+Netanyahu shouts at him in response, “Why dismiss when you can disband it?
+Disband it!”
+Instead of hiding the fact that he was acting in violation of the regulations, Netanyahu publicly boasted about helping Channel 20 become a right-wing news channel.
+This was explicitly contrary to the directives of the attorney general.
+However, two weeks before the September 2019 elections, it was important for Netanyahu to highlight his struggle against the attorney general and the “deep-state mechanisms,” and to show that he was a prime minister who catered to the nationalist-religious camp.
+The background for this was the regulator’s decision to fine Channel 20 for deviating from its license by broadcasting news and current events programs, far beyond the permitted limits, for many months.
+The Cable and Satellite Broadcasting Council ruled on the deviation in September and gave the channel four months to study the ruling, but the channel did not change its programming in any way whatsoever.
+The fine imposed was estimated at 4 million shekels, which could have potentially shut the channel down.
+Netanyahu’s attempt to resolve this was to coerce systemic changes so that all such channels would be abolished.
+Channel 20 could then begin operating as an independent news agency, but this would require an investment of 70 million shekels and a complete separation between the owner and the programming.
+However, Mirilashvili did not have deep enough pockets, and Channel 20 lacked the funds and professional staff to lift it from its meager 1% rating.